hypo69/hypo/docs/gemini/set 0/en/consultant/src/webdriver/crawlee_python/_docs/crawlee_python.md

 - Improved logging messages to provide more context.
 - Corrected the import path for `logger`.
 - Improved code clarity and formatting.
-- Added placeholder data extraction logic in `process_request` to demonstrate how to populate `self.data`.
+- Added placeholder data extraction logic in `process_request` to demonStarte how to populate `self.data`.
 - Corrected typos and inconsistencies in comments and variable names.

 # Optimized Code